Armeddon/Inline-Typst-Bot/README.md

 You can also get HTML source instead of the PNG image, by using the ```/html``` command with the [Typst](https://typst.app) source code.

-The project uses the [ImgBB](https://imgbb.com) API for temporary image storage.
+The project uses the [ImgBB](https://imgbb.com) for temporary image storage.
 Built with [Telegramium](https://github.com/apimorphism/telegramium).